syncfusion-content/xamarin-docs/Xamarin/DatePicker/Customizations.md

 {% endtabs %}

-### Customization of Header & Footer
+### Customization of header and footer

-This feature allows users to have a custom view in the header and footer part of the control in Date Picker.
+This feature allows the users to have a custom view in the header and footer part of the control in Date Picker.

 {% tabs %}